 (More information on that effort is available in a study published in the Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiqitous Technologies.)

 The team working on PocketCare+ is focused on ensuring the privacy of would-be users.

 The new app can function without personal identifiable information such as the name or telephone number of users, Qiao says.
 Instead, it would use the smartphone’s “virtual” device ID number to send push notifications to users.
 Also, the GPS location information will be stored only on users’ phones to protect privacy.
 The app uses several encryption methods that can preserve user privacy when processing Bluetooth contact info and GPS locations, he says.

 In recent weeks, contact tracing apps have been announced by governments, nonprofits, academic researchers and private companies, including a joint effort from Apple and Google.

-Those apps use similar technologies as the original PocketCare app but make various tradeoffs between privacy protection and the apps’ effectiveness, which depends on many factors.
-PocketCare+ is designed to achieve what the UB team believes is an optimal balance between privacy protection and effectiveness.
+Those apps use similar technologies as the original PocketCare app but make various tradeoffs between privacy protection and effectiveness, which depends on many factors.
+PocketCare+ is designed to achieve what the UB team believes is an optimal balance.

-The team is seeking additional guidance from epidemiologists, public health professionals, social workers and others who can offer diverse opinions and expertise to make PocketCare+ more effective, as well as app developers and web designers to continuously improve PocketCare+, which will be available soon on the Google Play store and Apple’s App Store.
+The team is seeking additional guidance from epidemiologists, public health professionals, social workers and others who can offer diverse opinions and expertise to make PocketCare+ more effective.
+They’re also talking to app developers and web designers in an effort o continuously improve PocketCare+, which will be available soon on the Google Play store and Apple’s App Store.

 To learn more about PocketCare+ and receive updates, please visit: https://pocketcareplus.cse.buffalo.edu.